Apr 15 2006

 I won’t go much further than this, just because I am not particularly heavily influenced by either Levi-Strauss or Saussure.
 I chose “Bricolage” as the title for this blog simply because I like the term, and I do plan to be, in some sense, a “bricoleur” – one who constructs things using bricolage.
 This blog will be ecclectic, and mostly my thoughts on things.
 I do not expect to be consistent, or always ‘correct’, as I see writing as a way to learn, rather than as a way to communicate some infallibly correct understanding of reality.
 I don’t have that.
 What I have is evidence, reason, ideas, and interests.
 Comments are always welcome.
 Flames are not.

-One Response to “What is Bricolage?”
+One thought on “What is Bricolage?

-I always liked that word, myself.
+1. I always liked that word, myself.
 I first heard it in a Bruce Sterling story years ago, and it struck me that this is what most of us do, most of the time.
 We make what we can of what we have.
 It’s rare that you have the option to build from scratch, according to a grand plan.